mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 u[s] = np.dot(np.linalg.inv(np.identity(12) - gamma*T[:,:,p[s]]), r)[s]
 ```

-It is important to point out that most of the time to invert the matrix you will need the [pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse) and the Numpy method `np.linalg.pinv()`.
-In the end, I prefer to use `np.linalg.solve` which does the same thing but is much more readable.
+If you want to use the last form when an exact solution does not exist, you need to invert the matrix using the [pseudoinverse](https://en.wikipedia.org/wiki/Moore%E2%80%93Penrose_inverse) and the Numpy method `np.linalg.pinv()`.
+In the end, I prefer to use `np.linalg.solve()` or `np.linalg.lstsq()` that does the same thing but is much more readable.

 Conclusions
 -----------